PUBLIC VENTURES LLC

 Regulation Best Interest Disclosures

-This guide summarizes important information concerning the scope and terms of the services MDB Capital Group LLC (MDB) offers and details the material conflicts of interest that arise through our delivery of brokerage services to you.
+This guide summarizes important information concerning the scope and terms of the services Public Ventures, LLC (formerly known as MDB Capital Group LLC) offers and details the material conflicts of interest that arise through our delivery of brokerage services to you.
 We encourage you to review this information carefully, along with any applicable account agreement(s) and disclosure documentation you receive from us.

 As you review this information, we would like to remind you that we are registered with the Securities and Exchange Commission (SEC) as a broker-dealer providing investment banking and brokerage services.
 A brief summary containing general information about our firm and services is available on our Form CRS.